mathias-dietrich/aram/README.md

 # aram
-Autonomous Resources Allocation for energy logistics in multi cloud environments
+Autonomous Resources Allocation in multi-cloud environments

+Example: energy and logistics.

 Reference:
 The Green New Deal: https://en.wikipedia.org/wiki/Green_New_Deal